aijony/anki-swedish-kelly/README.md

 This repository contains an Anki deck for Swedish vocabulary using the Kelly frequency list database.
 The deck is created using the Crowd Anki plugin.

-*WIP: This deck has not been reviewed by a human much less a fluent speaker*
+*WIP: This deck has not been fully reviewed by a human much less a fluent speaker*

 ## Installation